putyourlightson/craft-plugin-documentation-outline/README.md

 While every plugin’s documentation will be unique, it is useful to have a common structure that makes it easy to read and navigate.
 This documentation outline is displayed on a single page, however it can be split into multiple pages if necessary.

+A real world example of a plugin that uses this documentation outline is the [Blitz](https://github.com/putyourlightson/craft-blitz) plugin.

-This is a community resource and contributions are welcome through issues or pull requests.
+This is a community resource and contributions are welcome through pull requests.

 ---